kailash-manasarovar/statement/docs/timeline/2023/september.md

 - He was so good.
 - He always said he didn't want to and I always thought it was such a shame.
 - Perhaps everyone knows what they're like.
-- On Facebook, there's a lovely picture of Joe as a baby with his dummy in: https://www.facebook.com/photo/?fbid=10200343206052070&set=ecnf.1512218809 that everyone has seen.
+- On Facebook, there's a lovely picture of [Joe as a baby with his dummy in](https://www.facebook.com/photo/?fbid=10200343206052070&set=ecnf.1512218809) that everyone has seen.
 - The references to Elaine during the cyber-attacks and gang-stalking are constant, as if she is always on their minds and not in a good way.

 !!! tip "Crypto is not that anonymous"